How do you reduce what’s in the refrigerator — outside of just not having as much food?

 Most condiments don’t need to be refrigerated.
 Ashore, most Americans refrigerate open containers of catsup, mustard, jellies, and jams.
 Some even keep steak sauce, hot sauce, soy sauce and Worcestershire sauce in the refrigerator.

-I kept all of them just in a cupboard and have never had a problem with any getting moldy in the 3 to 6 months it took us to use a container.
-For things that we don’t use a lot of, I bought smaller containers so that we’d use them up before they got rock hard.
+I keep all of them just in a cupboard and have never had a problem with any getting moldy in the 3 to 6 months it took us to use a container.
+For things that we don’t use a lot of, I buy smaller containers so that we’d use them up before they got rock hard.

 Use “Boxed Milk”

 Boxed milk is a cruising staple.
 The milk is ultra-pasteurized and vacuum-sealed in boxes similar to juice boxes, typically holding 1 quart or liter.
-You can get whole milk, 2% or skim milk.
-Some people say they think it tastes slightly different from fresh milk; we didn’t.
+You can get whole milk, 2%, skim milk and even almond and soy milk.
+Some people think boxed milk tastes slightly different from fresh milk or the same variety; we didn’t.

-Boxed milk was sold everywhere in Mexico and Central America.
-In fact, in many villages, you could only buy boxed milk and powdered milk — there wasn’t any fresh milk.
+Boxed milk was sold everywhere in much of the world.
+We found it easily in Mexico, Central America, South America and Africa.
+In many villages, you could only buy boxed milk and powdered milk — there wasn’t any fresh milk.

 In the US, boxed milk can be a little harder to find.
 I’ve always been able to get it in Super Wal-marts — in the baking aisle!
+In coastal Florida, almost every grocery carries at least one or two brands; Publix has a wide variety.
 Read more about boxed milk.

 You can also buy light cream (“media crema” in Spanish-speaking countries) in cans or boxes — in the US, it’s usually in the Mexican foods aisle.
 Evaporated milk, which comes in cans, is not as thick as media crema, but is also a good substitute for refrigerated half-and-half in recipes.

-With media crema, you can easily make your own sour cream when you want it — without having to keep it in the refrigeraor!
+With media crema, you can easily make your own sour cream when you want it — without having to keep it in the refrigerator!

 Use Canned Fruits and Veggies Along With Fresh

-I really like fresh produce.
-But canned makes sense for long-term storage.
-I used a combination of the two so that we could go longer without re-provisioning.
-Often, I’d make salads that were a combination of fresh and canned — such as canned green beans with fresh tomatoes and onions and a vinaigrette dressing (see recipe).
-We’d still feel that we were eating fresh veggies without needing to store all the ingredients in the refrigerator.
+I used a combination of fresh and canned so that we could go longer without re-provisioning.
+Often, I’d make salads that were a combination — such as canned green beans with fresh tomatoes and onions and a vinaigrette dressing.
+We’d still feel that we were eating fresh veggies!